Sample Developmental Edit: Before And After Examples

 What is a practical revision workflow and what exit criteria should I set?

-Set exit criteria before you start: no open High issues in a tracker, two fresh readers rate pace and clarity ≥4/5, word count within genre norms, a current style sheet, and a completed read‑aloud pass with stumbles fixed.
-When you meet those checks, stop tinkering and move to the next stage.
+Set exit criteria before you start: no open High issues in a tracker, two fresh readers rate pace and clarity ≥4/5, word count within genre norms, a current style sheet, and a completed read-aloud pass with stumbles fixed.
+When you hit those checks, stop tinkering and move to the next stage.

 How do I collaborate with an editor without losing my voice?